 Road rage is a serious issue.
-While it is understandable to be upset with other drivers when they cut you off or are driving aggressively, it is extremely important to remain calm and avoid any escalation with other drivers.
+While it is understandable to be upset with other drivers that are driving aggressively, it is extremely important to remain calm and avoid any escalation.
 Road rage incidents are becoming more and more dangerous.
-One study found that in Tennessee alone, there were 69 road rage incidents involving firearms between 2014 and March of this year.* In order to avoid potentially deadly or dangerous incidents involving, it is important to understand how to prevent and manage any road rage you may experience as a result of other drivers.

 For a free legal consultation, call 800-537-8185